jruels/adv-ansible/labs/access_lab/index.md

 # Lab Setup
 On the provided Windows VM, download the GitHub repository.
 Go to the [repo](https://github.com/jruels/adv-ansible) in a browser, and in the top right corner, click the green "Code" button, then click "Download as zip".
-Once the download is done, extract the zip file to somewhere you can easily access it.
+Once the download is done, extract the zip file and put it somewhere you can easily access it.